DaCurse/Magshimim-LiveDocs/livedocs-server/README.md

 # ***REMOVED*** LiveDocs - Server

-To start developing - clone & install dependencies via `npm install` or `yarn install`.
+To start developing - clone & install dependencies via `yarn install`.
-To run in dev mode use `npm run dev`.
+To run in dev mode use `yarn dev`.

-Run tests using `npm test`.
+Run tests using `yarn test`.
-Please lint the project using `npm run lint` before running.
+Please lint the project using `yarn lint` before running.